Dog Food Recipes

 Cooking Mistakes

-• Not cooking the chicken thoroughly.
+• Not cooking the rice thoroughly.

-• Overcooking the vegetables.
+• Overcooking the meat, making it tough.

 Helpful Tips